fbgallet/roam-extension-speech-to-roam/README.md

 - model by default is currently `gpt-3.5-turbo` (pointing to the latest model version).
 You can change the default model or, 🆕 in v.4, choose any other model (among GPT 4 and Claude models) for each request by right-clicking on the completion button (just like for Post-processing button and Generate again button)
 - you can try other chat completion model, or your own fine-tuned models (only OpenAI chat completion).

-## 🆕 in v.4: Using Claude models: Haiku, Sonnet & Opus

-In the settings, provide your Anthropic API key (by copying/pasting an existing key or generating a new one via [this link](https://console.anthropic.com/settings/keys)).
-See princing [here](https://www.anthropic.com/api).

-⚠️ Be aware that your data (your API key, your prompt, and the selected context) are sent to Anthropic API via a remote server that I had to set up to communicate with the API from Roam (which is not necessary for the OpenAI API).
-The code of this server is open source and can be viewed [here](https://github.com/fbgallet/ai-api-back).
-Your data is not stored on the server; it is sent directly to the Anthropic API.

 ## AI Post-processing of vocal notes following your templates

 - You can ask your AI assistant to follow a template composed of a set of blocks and children, each containing instructions, placeholders, or questions.
 The AI assistant's response will be inserted into these different blocks !
 This feature is experimental, it often requires several attempts and more specific instructions for the result to be entirely satisfactory.